yjwsb233/Coral/Updated Project Proposal.md

-An introduction of your research question
-An explanation of why it is important to you, why it matters to others, and what is at stake A description of the spatial scope (e.g. Boyle Heights or Hong Kong), and why space and/or time matters for your project A preliminary but definitive description of data sources (at least two) that you will use Include datasource with links
-A scope that explains the intended analysis and resulting visualizations for your project A concluding paragraph of what insights you expect to gain from your research

 # Coral Mapping Project Proposal
 Welcome to the page of Haiqi's Coral Reef mapping project!
 Below is an image of __coral bleaching__, which happens when corals are met with external stimuli, such as elevated temperature, and begin to die.
 In this [link](https://oceanservice.noaa.gov/facts/coral_bleach.html#:~:text=Warmer%20water%20temperatures%20can%20result,bleaches%2C%20it%20is%20not%20dead), you can find a brief introduction to coral bleaching provided by the National Oceanic and Atmospheric Administration.
 ![alt text](https://github.com/yjwsb233/Coral/blob/main/Pasted_image_at_2017_04_18_03_43_PM.0.jpeg)